Are your social media profiles ready for the job market?

 I’m Jennifer van Alstyne and welcome to The Social Academic blog.
 Today, I want to talk about some great ways to share amazing content with these tips to get you started.

+First, I have some general tips for all your social media profiles to share.
 Then, I jump into the details for LinkedIn and Twitter.

 Subscribe to The Social Academic blog.